binaryphile/www.minimak.org/pages/learn.md

 The best program I've found to use this word list is the free, cross-platform [TIPP10] typing tutor.
-There are instructions in the README on how to add these word lists as lessons.
+There are instructions in the README in the _words_ folder on how to add these word lists as lessons.

 If TIPP10 isn't to your liking, here are some programs and sites that you may find useful instead: